amazon-archives/amazon-cognito-auth-js/sample/SAMPLEREADME.md

 After you added all the values mentioned above, you can open the html page.
 And you can try the sign-up, sign-in and sign-out flows.

 If you want to set the response_type as code, you can simply uncomment line 181 in this html file source code and refresh the page.
 Then you can try all the workflows.

+In order to effectively try this sample, your user pool's application settings "Implicit grant" must be enabled.